Growing Conventional Corn 101

 Remember, herbicides containing glyphosate and glufosinate should not be sprayed over the top of conventional corn, but nearly all other corn herbicides can be used on conventional corn.

-You can learn more about other products that may contain these active ingredients or that could be applied to conventional corn here.
+You can learn more about other products that could be applied to conventional corn here.

 Weed and insect scouting is an important step for growing both conventional and non-GMO corn.

 Scout your field(s) throughout the growing season.
 Pay particularly close attention to weed pressure while weeds are emerging and small.
-Watch closely for noxious weeds and yield-robbing weeds such as cockleburs, pigweed, marestail,waterhemp, pokeberry, velvetleaf, balloon vine, etc. Fields should be scouted at a minimum of once a week. †
+Watch closely for noxious weeds and yield-robbing weeds such as cockleburs, pigweed, marestail, waterhemp, pokeberry, velvetleaf, and balloon vine.
+Fields should be scouted at a minimum of once a week.

-Many farmers also choose to add a preventative insecticide application during their foliar fungicide applications for a small additional cost — if, for example, let’s say you are growing corn-on-corn or are in a known area with a rootworm variant that is active in a soybean rotation, that potential risk might warrant an insecticide application.
+Many farmers also choose to add a preventative insecticide application during their foliar fungicide applications for a small additional cost.
+If, for example, you are growing corn-on-corn or are in a known area with a rootworm variant that is active in a soybean rotation, that potential risk might warrant an insecticide application.

-Even more important is understanding your fields disease history and choosing genetics that have good disease tolerance in addition to using a fungicide when recommended.
+Be sure to understand your fields’ disease history and choose genetics that have good disease tolerance, in addition to using a fungicide when recommended.

 While the diseases that could impact your conventional corn are the same as in traited corn, it is important to know what to look for.
 Remember, too, that insect damage can create an entry point for a variety of corn diseases.

-Here are some common corn diseases and types of diseases (both in conventional and traited corn) that you should look out for:
+Here are some common corn diseases (both in conventional and traited corn) that you should look out for:

 • Fusarium: Shows up as a white/pink, cottony mold that usually begins with already damaged kernels.
 Infected kernels are usually tan, brown or white-streaked.
 The fungus produces mycotoxin.